-Grenades are ranged weapons with a short range of 4 meters and a long range of 8 meters.
+Grenades are thrown weapons with a range of 10 + Strength meters.
 Use the Ready action to have the grenade in your hand, and then you can take a Ranged Attack action to throw it.
-Grenade launchers load and fire grenades automatically and don't require a Ready action, but they're subject to running out of grenades or jamming, as described under Weapon Capacity.
+Grenade launchers load and fire grenades automatically with the range of a rifle and don't require a Ready action, but they're subject to running out of grenades or jamming, as described under Weapon Capacity.

 A grenade attack is a TN 11 Accuracy (Thrown) test, modified for difficult throws at the GM's discretion.
-Success means the grenade lands and deto-
+Success means the grenade lands and detonates where you intended, but failure means the grenade lands up to 1d6 meters away in a direction of the GM's choosing, and then explodes.
+Grenades affect everything and everyone within 5 meters of the explosion, dealing damage and any additional effects.